fishjam-dev/fishjam-docs/docs/getting_started/peers/webrtc.md

 * `JF_WEBRTC_TURN_LISTEN_IP` - the IP address on which TURN servers will listen.
 By default set to `127.0.0.1`.
-When running Jellyfish via Docker, this MUST be set to `0.0.0.0`, even for local tests.
+When running Fishjam via Docker, this MUST be set to `0.0.0.0`, even for local tests.
 You may also set this env variable to a hostname which will get resolved at JF startup.

 * `JF_WEBRTC_TURN_IP` - the IP address, under which TURN will present itself to the clients.
 By default set to `127.0.0.1`.
-When running Jellyfish via Docker, this MUST be set to real (non-loopback) address, even for local tests.
+When running Fishjam via Docker, this MUST be set to real (non-loopback) address, even for local tests.

 * `JF_WEBRTC_TURN_PORT_RANGE` - port range, where UDP TURN will try to open ports.
 By default set to `50000-59999`.
 The bigger the range is, the more users server will be able to handle.